 Creamy Garlic Chicken

-- 4 small chicken breasts or 2 large chicken breasts cut in half, lengthwise
+- 4 small boneless, skinless chicken breasts (or 2 large chicken breasts cut in half, lengthwise)

 - ¼ cup all-purpose flour